Ticagrelor: Mechanism of action

 Like the thienopyridines prasugrel, clopidogrel and ticlopidine, ticagrelor blocks adenosine diphosphate (ADP) receptors of subtype P2Y12.
 In contrast to the other antiplatelet drugs, ticagrelor has a binding site different from ADP, making it an allosteric antagonist, and the blockage is reversible.
-Moreover, the drug does not need hepatic activation, which might work better for people with genetic variants regarding the enzyme CYP2C19 (although it is not certain whether clopidogrel is significantly influenced by such variants).
+Moreover, the drug does not need hepatic activation, which works better for people with genetic loss-of-function variants of the enzyme CYP2C19 that influence the pharmacodynamic efficacy of clopidogrel.
 Ticagrelor was found to result in a lower risk of stroke at 90 days than clopidogrel, which requires metabolic conversion, among Han Chinese CYP2C19 loss-of-function carriers with minor ischemic stroke or TIA.

 Pharmacokinetics

 Ticagrelor is absorbed quickly from the gut, the bioavailability being 36%, and reaches its peak concentration after about 1.5 hours.
 The main metabolite, AR-C124910XX, is formed quickly via CYP3A4 by de-hydroxyethylation at position 5 of the cyclopentane ring.

 Plasma concentrations of ticagrelor are slightly increased (12–23%) in elderly people, women, people of Asian ethnicity, and people with mild hepatic impairment.
 They are decreased in people that self-identified as 'black' and those with severe renal impairment.
 These differences are not considered clinically relevant.
 In Japanese people, concentrations are 40% higher than in Caucasians, or 20% after body weight correction.
 The drug has not been tested in people with severe hepatic impairment.

 Consistently with its reversible mode of action, ticagrelor is known to act faster and shorter than clopidogrel.
 This means it has to be taken twice instead of once a day which is a disadvantage in respect of compliance, but its effects are more quickly reversible which can be useful before surgery or if side effects occur.